-Breast Cancer and Weight Changes
+Breast Cancer Treatment and Weight Changes

-Women receiving chemotherapy should eat a well-balanced diet that consists of fruit, vegetables, dairy products, breads, poultry, fish, and lean meat.
-A diet low in total and saturated fat can lower your risk of heart disease as well as breast cancer recurrence.
-Proper nutrition can help you tolerate side effects of chemotherapy as well as fight off infection.
-Healthy nutrition lets your body rebuild healthy tissues more quickly.
+Stick to a well-balanced diet that includes fruit, vegetables, dairy products, breads, poultry, fish, and lean meat.
+A diet low in total and saturated fat helps lower your risk of heart disease, and also lowers the risk that your breast cancer will return.

 It's important to get enough protein.
 This helps build and repair skin, hair, and muscles during your treatment.
 It may improve your ability to exercise, too.